Kong/docs.konghq.com/app/_src/gateway/how-kong-works/load-balancing.md

 services: the default DNS-based method, and an advanced set of load-balancing algorithms using the Upstream entity.

-The DNS loadbalancer is enabled by default and is limited to round-robin load-balancing.
+The DNS load balancer is enabled by default and is limited to round-robin load-balancing.
 The `upstream` entity has health-check and circuit-breaker functionalities, besides the more advanced algorithms like least-connections, consistent-hashing, and lowest-latency.